 - Put a handful of oats inside the foot of one pair of tights, tie it up, put it in the bath and run the water.

 - To make it more soothing and effective, add 2 drops of chamomile essential oil to the oats before tying up the bag.
 This will quickly stop the itching.
-This oat bath recipe was an absolute godsend for one of our reader’s daughter who got it badly at 3 years of age, follow it with a good itch relief cream (not calamine lotion as it is too drying and might make things worse and more itchy.
+This oat bath recipe was an absolute godsend for one of our reader’s daughter who got it badly at 3 years of age, follow it with a good itch relief cream you can easily find on Amazon (not calamine lotion as it is too drying and might make things worse and more itchy.
 Instead use calamine cream or another good anti itch cream)

 Deodorant : how to prevent foul odor